 |Ms. NAMUTEBI SHARIFAH||Administrator|

 |Mr. MUKISA DEO||Coordinator- Mukono region|

 |Mr. KYOYITA ISRAEL||Programs Coordinator|

 |Mrs. MURUNGI BRENDA||Creative Arts Coordinator / Social Worker|

 |Mrs. NALUBEGA JOSEPHINE||Social Worker|

-- Government of Uganda through the Ministry of Gender, Labour and social development and Water and Environment because we want to build an ideal environmental project in theme of “’facilities as green as possible.”
+- The Government of Uganda, through the Ministry of Gender, Labour and Social Development, and also the Ministry of Water and Environment, because we want to provide “facilities as green as possible.”

 - Church Leaders.